shanetwinterhalter/stablediffusion_finetuning/README.md

 # stablediffusion_finetuning

-A repo to test finetuning Stable Diffusion using Dream Studio
+A repo to test finetuning Stable Diffusion using Dreambooth